kabi1119/COMP3421/README.md

 Usage Guide

 Registration and Login
 Open the application and click "Register Here" on the login page Enter your email and create a password that meets the requirements Submit the form and check your email for a verification link Click the verification link in your email
-Return to the application and log in with your credentials File Management
+Return to the application and log in with your credentials

+File Management
 After logging in, you'll be directed to the dashboard Upload files by clicking the "Select Files" button or by dragging and dropping files View your uploaded files in the grid below
 Use the search bar to find specific files
-Download files by clicking the "Download" button
-Share files by clicking the "Share" button and copying the link Delete files by clicking the "Delete" button and confirming Account Management
+View or download files by clicking the "View & Save" button Share files by clicking the "Share" button and copying the link Delete files by clicking the "Delete" button and confirming

+Account Management
 Click "Account" in the navigation bar to access account settings View your account information

 Change your password
 Request a password reset email
-Delete your account (requires password confirmation) Security Features
+Delete your account (requires password confirmation)

+Security Features
-Email Verification: Users must verify their email before accessing the system Password Requirements: Strong password requirements with real-time validation Automatic Logout: Users are logged out after 10 minutes of inactivity Secure Storage: Files are stored securely in Firebase Storage Access Control: Users can only access their own files Troubleshooting
+Email Verification: Users must verify their email before accessing the system Password Requirements: Strong password requirements with real-time validation Automatic Logout: Users are logged out after 10 minutes of inactivity Secure Storage: Files are stored securely in Firebase Storage Access Control: Users can only access their own files

+Troubleshooting
 Common Issues
 Authentication Issues